colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

 1. What kind of information does `git status` report?

     ```
+    Modified files, untracked files, files to be committed, the current branch, and the status of the local repository compared to the remote.
     ```

 2. What does `git add names.txt` do?

     ```
+    Stages names.txt for the next commit
     ```

 3. What does `git commit -m "Add our names."` do?

     ```
+    Commits all files staged for commit (names.txt in this case) with the commit message "Add our names."
     ```

 Use a plain text editor to create the following files: